actuallyReallyAlex/create-mern-application/README.md

 You can choose to use the application in an interactive mode by passing the flag `--interactive`.

-This mode grants you several additinoal options.
+This mode grants you several additional options.

 ### Starting the Application